superiums/lumesh/README.md

 Lumesh aims to provide a fast, efficient, and user-friendly command-line experience, enhancing your productivity with a variety of new features.

+- write like pythy/js
+- works like bash
+- runs like light
+- stays like air
+- flows like water

 <img src="https://raw.githubusercontent.com/superiums/lumesh/main/assets/lumesh.png" alt="lumesh" width="160" />

 ## Table of Contents